rogershao012/Yolov3/README.md

 <br> the format of YOLO is (object-class) (x) (y) (width) (height)
 <br> "(object-class)" is following your name file,from 0 to n
 <br> Remember to divide you pic path into train,valid,or (test)</br>
-<br><b> 9.If you want to modify anchor size,cmd "./darknet detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416" and it will show up on terminal and anchor.txt,then change it to cfg file</b>
+<br><b> 9.If you want to modify anchor size,cmd "./darknet detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416" and it will show up on terminal and anchor.txt,then replace it to cfg file anchor </b></br>
 <br><b> 10.Start training by using the command line: ./darknet detector train data/obj.data yolo-obj.cfg darknet53.conv.74</b>
 <ul>
 <li>file yolo-obj_xxx.weights will be saved to the build\darknet\x64\backup\ for each 100 iterations</li>